noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

                 -   Confirmed that unauthorized users cannot commit changes to the database
                     -   Update user group to [remove the DATA_ADMIN role](#data_admin) and then click the Delete button
                     -   Logout in new browser tab and click Delete button (session has expired error)
+                -   Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Delete Cruise" functionality
             -   Deep Copy
                 -   Confirm the tooltip is working properly
-                -   Consult [CCD Oracle Package (CCDP) Testing Documentation](../../docs/test cases/CCD_CRUISE_PKG/CCDP%20Testing%20Documentation.md) for testing SOP for the "Deep Copy" functionality
+                -   Consult [CCD Oracle Package (CCDP) Testing Documentation](./test_cases/packages/CCDP/CRDMA%20CCDP%20Testing%20Documentation.md) for a testing SOP for the "Deep Copy" functionality
 -   Page 230
     -   Confirmed that if there is no CRUISE_ID argument then the page shows a warning
     -   Confirmed that only authorized users can access this page